Reasons for Life Insurance Payout Denial in Canada

 2. Understand your policy's exclusions

 Every life insurance policy has exclusions.
 For the most part, it's just death by suicide within the first two years.
-But life insurance is a pretty personal product, so exclusions can vary for each company and policyholder.
+But life insurance is a pretty personal product, so exclusions and waiting periods can vary for each company and policyholder.

 Make sure you fully know the exclusions on your policy to avoid this, not just the exclusions you've heard of.
 Each policy is unique.
 For example, if you have a high-risk hobby like professional skydiving, your policy may have an exclusion for death in a skydiving accident.